stellardynamic/liskwall/README.md

 # liskwall
 Send short messages to the liskwall using the new reference/data field.

-Libs used: Lisk Elements (get at lisk.io/documentation/lisk-elements/setup), jquery (get at jquery.com)
+Libs used: Lisk Elements , jquery

 languages: html, css, javascript